 Microsoft has also incorporated their Block at First Sight feature through Windows Defender Threat Protection.
 This feature is designed to stop threats before they have the potential to cause any damage while also providing insight to further learn from the attacks.
 It uses machine learning and can help determine whether a file is malicious or not.
 It incorporates analysis and sends the data to Microsoft for examination.
 This component should be active by default but if you are having issues with privacy, you can turn it off.
 It is not recommended that you do so.

 Why Multiple Layers of Protection are Needed

 It may seem like there are a lot of ways Microsoft is trying to prevent ransomware attacks but that is because there are many different ways it can enter a system.
 Having multiple layers of protection is the best defense with the evolving methods that attackers are using.
 It didn’t used to be as big of a deal but since activity has increased, so has the intelligence behind it.
 There are ways to prevent it an protect yourself from it and Microsoft is doing everything they can to assist with that.
 They not only have provided multiple layers of protection built into Windows 10 but they are actively trying to learn from the evolving ransomware landscape.
 Even though this is the safest version available, there are other things you can do to protect yourself such as anti-virus protection, only using secure networks, and more.
 It is important to educate yourself on the potential threats so you know what to look for in case an attacker gets through.

 Microsoft is helping to prevent ransomware attacks through Windows 10 but that does not eliminate the threat.
-If you would like to learn more about how Microsoft is focused on security with Windows 10, be sure to contact Radius Executive IT Solutions in Boston and throughout New England via (978) 528-0110 or email@example.com.
+If you would like to learn more about how Microsoft is focused on security with Windows 10, be sure to contact Radius Executive IT Solutions in Boston via (978) 528-0110 or firstname.lastname@example.org.
 They can answer any questions you may have and help you further protect yourself agains potential ransomware attacks.